 Beth Noy, Tax Manager at Bates Weston, considers the use of tax planning, particularly share incentive schemes, in attracting and keeping people who are driven to grow your business.

 At a time when cash bonuses are likely to be a rarity, businesses may need to look to other forms of non-cash incentives to retain, reward and incentivise key employees.

 For struggling businesses, job cuts may be necessary potentially putting an increased focus on keeping and motivating key employees who have been retained to reinforce job security.
 For those businesses that are in thriving sectors, the challenge may be in attracting key personnel to join your team and rewarding the staff that have helped to keep “business as usual”.

 Employee incentives can include non-cash benefits.
 These are tax efficient for employees and tax neutral for the company when compared to cash remuneration.
-In most circumstances, Cassandra believes a tailored share incentive scheme can be the ultimate carrot, but she cautions that the design and implementation must be done correctly.
+In most circumstances, Beth believes a tailored share incentive scheme can be the ultimate carrot, but she cautions that the design and implementation must be done correctly.
 If not, the tax costs can be painful and tax charges may arise in the future.